• Skip to primary navigation

 Wedi Drains

-Wedi is another popular type of shower system, but it isn’t compatible with this repair.
-If you see a square drain that says “Wedi” on it, then this repair isn’t going to help you.
+Another popular shower is the Wedi System, which isn’t compatible with this repair.
+If you see a square drain that says “Wedi” on it, then this repair will not help you.

 Oatey Drains are usually OK